Sequential Monte Carlo EM for multivariate probit models: Introduction

-The main difficulty in the M step rests with the computational complexity of standard numerical optimization over large parameter spaces, for which \cite{art:MengR93} suggested a conditional maximization approach.
-A simple extension of their method allows us to define an iterative procedure to further maximize the likelihood at each M step.
+The main difficulty in the M step rests with the computational complexity of standard numerical optimisation over large parameter spaces, for which \cite{art:MengR93} suggested a conditional maximisation approach.
+A simple extension of their method allows us to define an iterative procedure to further maximise the likelihood at each M step.
 Though the likelihood converges, there is no guarantee that the parameters converge to a point \citep{art:Wu83}.
-Restrictions to the parameter space have then been introduced to treat the identifiability issue where the data does not determine the parameters uniquely \citep{art:McCullochR94,art:BockG96}, raising the problem of constrained maximization, normally significantly more difficult than unconstrained.
-However, the constraints are necessarily artificial and we show that the two maximizations can be made identical, and how they can be easily computed.
-Finally we validate our methods by comparison with previous approaches \citep{art:ChibG98,art:Craig2008}.
+Restrictions to the parameter space have then been introduced to treat the identifiability issue where the data does not determine the parameters uniquely \citep{art:McCullochR94,art:BockG96}, raising the problem of constrained maximisation, normally significantly more difficult than unconstrained.
+When constraints are only introduced to overcome identifiability issues rather than being intrinsic to the problem, they can be regarded as artificial, and similar observations are at the basis of parameter expansion approaches to EM \citep{art:LiuRW98}.
+In fact we show in our analysis of multivariate probit models that both constrained and unconstrained maximisation can be made identical.
+Furthermore we describe a simple novel strategy which allows either maximisation to be easily computed.